Tomer0013/bert-implementation/README.md

 The model is implemented in PyTorch.
 It uses the original Google checkpoint file for loading the pretrained model.
 The checkpoint used is `uncased_L-12_H-768_A-12`.
-It can be found and downloaded the original BERT github: https://github.com/google-research/bert.
+It can be found and downloaded from the original BERT github: https://github.com/google-research/bert.
-The scripts expects the checkpoint files to be located within `bert_base_pretrained/uncased_L-12_H-768_A-12`.
+The script expects the checkpoint files to be located within `bert_base_pretrained/uncased_L-12_H-768_A-12`.

 With the pretrained model loaded, this implementation finetunes the specified task and